milgra/tutorials/pretty-and-functional-linux-destkop.md

-# Pretty and functional linux/unix desktop for former Mac users and design freaks
+# Pretty and functional linux/unix desktop for former Mac users/Design freaks
+Because I switched to this after 15 years of MacOS! :)

 ![Image](screenshot1.png)
 ![Image](screenshot2.png)

 Can we push minimalism to the limit?
 Of course we can!
-We will install a minimal linux distro with a tiling window manager for the smallest disk/memory footprint as possible ( because that memory is needed for the dev tools! :) ) but we will also make it comfortable for everyday use ( wifi selector, audio controls, productivity apps, gaming ready, lock/idle/sleep, etc).
+We will install a minimal linux distro with a tiling window manager for the smallest disk/memory footprint as possible ( because that memory is needed for the dev tools! :) ) but we will also make it comfortable for everyday use ( wifi/audio/lockscreen controls, productivity, gaming, etc).

 It is targeted at Manjaro Linux but these programs can be installed on every major linux/unix distribution with strong community support, the only thing you have to know the distro specific package manager which is pacman on Manjaro Linux.